rbonfichi/monte-carlo-gmp-pharma/README.md

 ---

-## Introduction
+## 📘 Introduction
-This repository is a practical, industry-focused introduction to **Monte Carlo methods** for professionals working in **pharmaceutical manufacturing, quality control, and GMP operations**.
+This project is a practical, industry-focused mini-eBook (hosted on GitHub) introducing **Monte Carlo methods** for professionals working in **pharmaceutical manufacturing, quality control, and GMP operations**.
 It is not a purely theoretical treatise — the emphasis is on **real-world applications** where Monte Carlo simulation can support decision-making, process understanding, and risk assessment.

 [▲ back to top](#table-of-contents)

 ---

-## Course Structure
+## 🗂️ Course Structure
 The course follows 8 progressive modules:

 | Block | Topic                              | Objective                                         |